-The 2017 event will take place from September 8th-11th.
+The 2018 event will take place from September 21st-24th.
 As in the previous years, students will be broken into teams blending from first year to graduate level, with diverse disciplines on each team, and tasked with tackling a challenging global problem.
-This year the students will address the problems of Refugees and Displaced Populations, seeking to evaluate and innovate on their challenges faced.
+Teams work Friday through Sunday, and present in a science fair style finale on Monday morning.

 Potential Areas of Exploration: